Mr-Jack-Black/Jack-Preprocess/README.md

 Note: Some directives are not yet documented here due to their premature-state.

 Features:
 1. Ability to perform text search/matching to story context (memories, recent story).
 Now this is possible only via AI questions.
-However, previous AI output is available in OUTPUT-variable already.
+However, previous AI output is available in LAST_OUTPUT-variable.
 2. Ability to select some directives to run on the output-hook, so that output can better modified.
+3. Output-modification command to flush (override) all previous output modifications.
+4. Ability to create/modify story cards (?)
+5. Compression for script data.

 Robustness:
 1. #ask directives need more work to improve robustness.
+2. Output `stop` command may cause memory leak, if used. (command removed from documentation to supress usage)
+3. Improve test script to cover more commands.

 ---

 ## Credits

 My big thanks go to everyone who has helped to propose ideas, develop, test or debug the script